Skip to main content

 The 404-Page should have the same design as the rest of your website, i.e. with your logo, colors, fonts, etc. This will maintain your brand identity.

-Please publish the page afterwards.
+Please publish the page afterward.

 Step 4: Set as 404-Page in the project settings